 - model (torch.nn.Module) a model following the rules in BasePolicy. (s -> logits) - optim (torch.optim.Optimizer) a torch.optim for optimizing the model. - discount_factor (float) in [0, 1]. - estimation_step (int) the number of steps to look ahead.
-Default to 1. - target_update_freq(int) the target network update frequency (0 if you do not use the target network).
-Default to 0.

-- reward_normalization (bool) normalize the reward to Normal(0, 1).
-Default to False. - is_double (bool) use double dqn.
+Default to 1. - target_update_freq (int) the target network update frequency (0 if you do not use the target network).
+Default to 0. - reward_normalization (bool) normalize the reward to Normal(0, 1).
+Default to False. - is_double (boo1) use double dqn.
 Default to True. - clip_loss_grad (bool) clip the gradient of the loss in accordance with nature14236; this amounts to using the Huber loss instead of the MSE loss.
 Default to False. - lr_scheduler a learning rate scheduler that adjusts the learning rate in optimizer in each policy.update().
 Default to None (no lr_scheduler).

 '''

-set_eps (eps: float) \rightarrow None
+set_eps(eps: float) \rightarrow None

+'''

 Set the eps for epsilon-greedy exploration.

 '''

-- train (mode: bool = True) \rightarrow tianshou.policy.modelfree.dqn.DQNPolicy Set the module in training mode, except for the target network. - sync_weight () \rightarrow None Synchronize the weight for the target network. - process_fn (batch: tianshou.data.batch.Batch, buffer: tianshou.data.buffer.base.ReplayBuffer, indices: numpy.ndarray) → tianshou.data.batch.Batch Compute the n-step return for Q-learning targets.
+train(mode: bool = True) \rightarrow DQNPolicy

+'''

+Synchronize the weight for the target network.

+'''

+process_fn(batch: Batch, buffer: ReplayBuffer, indices: ndarray) \rightarrow Batch

+'''

+Compute the n-step return for Q-learning targets.